Strugglemeat/shenzhen-solitaire-gamegear/README.md

-Snepzhen Solitaire
+Shenzhen Solitaire Game Gear
 ==================

-A clone of Shenzhen Solitaire for the Sega Master System
+Original clone is Snepzhen Solitaire for Sega Master System

+This is a port of that clone to Sega Game Gear

 todo: